 When relevant, EATRIS can participate in research funding proposals as a full partner providing various centralised services with member institutions involved as linked third parties if necessary.
 EATRIS central coordination office based in Amsterdam can provide the following services:

 Activities can include:

-– Design of the dissemination and exploitation plan of the project;
+– Design of the exploitation plan of the project;

 – Definition and implementation of a monitoring plan to capture intellectual property protection needs;

 – Identification of industry partnering opportunities for co-development and/or out-licensing;